cmaloney/dcos-docs/_pages/1-7/administration/monitoring.md

 ### Layer 4 Load Balancer

-The DC/OS Layer 4 Load Balancer that enables multi-tier microservices architectures.
+The DC/OS Layer 4 Load Balancer enables multi-tier microservices architectures.
 For more information, see the [documentation][7].<!-- dcos-minuteman.service/ -->

 ### Logrotate